Top Vet Advice To Survive The Summer Holidays With Dogs & Cats

 Always ring the clinic to prepare them you are coming in.
 They will need to have a whole team waiting for you.

-In the car have the aircon on your dog or the windows wound down.
+In the car have the aircon on your dog or the windows wound down for airflow.

-Another situation to remember when you are traveling, is that sometimes you might travel into an area that has different bugs and parasites to your home area.
+Another situation to remember when you are travelling, is that sometimes you might travel into an area that has different bugs and parasites to your home area.

-Most commonly, this will be the paralysis tick especially if you are travelling from WA, SA or VIC into neighbouring NSW, QLD or NT.
+Most commonly, this will be the paralysis tick especially if you are travelling from WA, SA or VIC into neighbouring NSW or QLD.